EasyEyes/remote-calibrator/README.md

   decimalPlace: 1,
   // Headline on the calibration page (Support HTML)
   headline: "🖥️ Screen Size Calibration",
-  // Description and instruction on the calibration page (Support HTML)
+  // Description and instruction shown in the alert popup (Support HTML)
   description: "We'll measure your physical screen size.
-To do this, please find a <b>standard credit card</b> (or driver's license) or a <b>USB connector</b>, place it on the screen and align the top and left edges with those of the picture, and drag the slider to match the other two edges.
-Press <b>SPACE</b> to confirm and submit the alignment.", }
+To do this, please find a <b>standard credit card</b> (or driver's license) or a <b>USB connector</b>, place it on the screen and drag the slider to match the sizes of the physical and displayed objects.
+Press <b>SPACE</b> to confirm and submit when aligned.",
+  // Short description shown in the calibration page (Support HTML)
+  shortDescription: "Match the sizes and press <b>SPACE</b> to confirm."
+}
 ```